-(a) Casing diagrams submitted under Section 1726.4 shall adhere to the following requirements:

-(1) Casing diagrams shall at a minimum include all of the following data:

-(A) Operator, lease name, well number, and API number of the well;

-(B) Ground elevation from sea level;

-(C) Reference elevation (i.e. rig floor or Kelly Bushing);

-(D) Base of groundwater that has 3,000 or less milligrams per liter of total dissolved solids content;

-(E) Base of groundwater that has 10,000 or less milligrams per liter of total dissolved solids content;

-(F) Sizes, weights, grades, and connection types of casing and tubing;

-(G) Details on associated equipment such as subsurface safety valves, packers, gas lift mandrels;

-(H) Depths of shoes, stubs, and liner tops;

-(I) Depths of perforation intervals, water shutoff holes, cement port, cavity shots, cuts, patches, casing damage, top of junk or fish left in well, and any other feature that influences flow in the well or may compromise the mechanical integrity of the well;

-(J) Hole size diameter and depth of drilled hole;

-(K) Cement plugs inside casings, including top and bottom of cement plug, with method of determination;

-(L) All cement fill behind casings, including top and bottom of cemented interval, with method of determination;

-(M) Type and density of fluid between cement plugs;

-(N) Depths and names of the formation(s), zone(s), and geologic markers penetrated by the well, including the top and bottom of the gas storage zone(s) and the top and bottom of the caprock;

-(O) All information used to calculate the cement slurry (volume, density, yield), including but not limited to, cement type and additives, for each cement job; and

-(P) All of the information listed in this paragraph for all previous drilled or sidetracked well bores.

-(2) Measured depth and true vertical depth shall be provided for all measurements required under subdivision (a)(1).

-(3) For directionally drilled wells, a directional survey shall be provided with inclination, azimuth measurements, and surface location.

-(4) Casing diagrams shall be submitted in an electronic format acceptable to the Division.

-(5) For all wells to be used for gas injection and/or withdrawal, the casing diagram shall include the mechanical well barrier elements that comprise the primary and secondary barriers as specified in section 1726.5.
+- (a) Casing diagrams submitted under Section 1726.4(a)(5)(F) shall adhere to the following requirements: - (1) Casing diagrams shall at a minimum include all of the following data: - (A) Operator, lease name, well number, and API number of the well; - (B) Date the well was spudded: - (CB) Ground elevation from sea level; - (\underline{DG}) Reference elevation (i.e. rig floor or Kelly Bushing); - $(\underline{E} \rightarrow)$ Base of groundwater that has 3,000 or less milligrams per liter of total dissolved solids content: - (F Base of groundwater that has 10,000 or less milligrams per liter of total dissolved solids content: - (GF) Sizes, weights, grades, and connection types of casing and tubing; - $(\underline{H} \subseteq)$ Details on associated equipment such as subsurface safety valves, packers, and gas lift mandrels; - (IH) Depths of casing shoes, stubs, and liner tops; - (J!)
+Depths of perforation intervals, water shutoff heles perforations, cement port, cavity shots, cuts, patches, casing damage, top of junk or fish left in well, and any ether feature that influences flow in the well or may compromise the mechanical integrity of the well; - $(\underline{K} + \underline{J})$ Hole size diameter and depth of drilled hole; - (\underline{L} K) Cement plugs inside casings, including top and bottom of cement plugand the date(s) the plug(s) was emplaced, with method of determination; - $(\underline{M}$ All cement fill behind casings, including top and bottom of cemented interval, with method of determination; - (NH) Type and density of fluid between cement plugs;

+- (ON) Depths and names of the formation(s), zone(s), and geologic markers penetrated by the well, including the top and bottom of the gas storage zone(s) and the top and bottom of the caprock confining strata; - (\underline{PQ}) All information used to calculate the cement slurry (volume, density, yield), including but not limited to, cement type and additives, for each cement job;=and - (Q₽) All of the information listed in this paragraph for all previous v drilled or sidetracked well bores; and - (R) Identification of wellhead and wellhead valve assembly equipment by model and pressure rating. - (2) Measured depth and true vertical depth shall be provided for all measurements required under subdivision (a)(1). - (3) For directionally drilled wells, a directional survey shall be provided with inclination, azimuth measurements, bottomhold location, and surface location. - (4) Casing diagrams shall be submitted in an electronic format acceptable to the Division. - (5) For all wells to be used for gas injection and/or withdrawal, the casing diagram shall include the mechanical well barrier elements that comprise the primary and secondary barriers as specified in section_Section_1726.5. - (6) When multiple boreholes are drilled in a well, all of the information listed in this section is required for both the original hole and for any subsequent redrilled or sidetracked well bores.

+(b) In lieu of graphical casing diagrams, operators may satisfy the requirements of section 1724.6(a)(5)(F) Section 1726.4(a)(5)(F) by submitting a flat file data set containing all of the information described in this section.